 of the Charlottesville High School Orchestra for

-graduating with honors from James Madison University
+after graduating with honors from James Madison

-Today an award-winning group of 150, a number
+she inherited.
+Today an award-winning group of

-of CHSO graduates are professional musicians who
+150, a number of CHSO graduates are professional

-perform with orchestras and pop, rock, and country
+musicians who perform with orchestras and pop,

-careers in music education.
+footsteps and pursued careers in music education.

 Honored as Charlottesville's Woman of the Year